smoelker/SymfonyClassLoadErrorDemo/README.md

 I double checked the paths, namespace and the class name multiple times and everything seems fine and I don't understand why I still get the error.
+Controllers in the ./src folder seem to load fine.
+What am I doing wrong here?

 ## Steps to reproduce